-I am no parenting expert, but what I keep in mind these days with my teenager is this one thing, the sum total of my old teacher’s advice on raising kids.
+These days kids are 2 going on 12.
+Mine is 15.
+What I keep in mind with my teenager is this one thing, the sum total of my old teacher’s advice on raising kids.

 Become one with your child.